-Chapter 3 is a detailed description of the proposed methodology, including design, sample/participants, instruments, proposed data analysis, research questions, and/or hypotheses to be explored in the study (depending on methodology).
+Chapter 3 consists of the first half of Article 2.
+This includes a review of the relevant empirical and theoretical literature, and rationale for research.
+This includes a detailed description of the proposed methodology, including design, sample/participants, instruments, proposed data analysis, research questions, and/or hypotheses to be explored in the study (depending on methodology).